Contacting the Library

 The Library of the National Museum of Australia was established in 1984 and has grown to a collection of more than 45,000 items.
 Some of which are special collections as mentioned below.

 Located in the Annexe and part of the Research Centre, the Museum’s Library has developed as a vigorous combination of scholarly special library and staff services library.
-Its holdings include collections of personal and professional papers and rare books, created by influential figures such as Dr Bob Edwards (museum curator and entrepreneur), Professor David Ride (cultural heritage management pioneer), historians Professor Ken Inglis and Professor Bill Gammage, and the Baldwin steam collection.
+Its holdings include collections of personal and professional papers and rare books, created by influential figures such as Dr Bob Edwards (museum curator and entrepreneur), Professor David Ride (cultural heritage management pioneer), historians Professor Ken Inglis and Professor Bill Gammage.

 Please contact the Library if there are any broken links.